Eliminating higher-multiplicity intersections in the metastable dimension range: Abstract

 \section{Abstract}

-The {\it $r$-fold} analogues of Whitney trick were `in the air' since 1960s.
-However, only in this century they were stated, proved and applied to obtain interesting results, most notably by Mabillard and Wagner.
-Here we prove and apply a version of the $r$-fold Whitney trick when general position $r$-tuple intersections have positive dimension.
+The procedure to remove {\it double} intersections called the {\it Whitney trick} is one of the main tools in the topology of manifolds.
+The analogues of Whitney trick for {\it $r$-tuple} intersections were `in the air' since 1960s.
+However, only recently they were stated, proved and applied to obtain interesting results.
+Here we prove and apply the $r$-fold Whitney trick when general position $r$-tuple intersection has positive dimension.
+A continuous map $f\colon M \to B^d$ from a manifold with boundary to the $d$-dimensional ball is called {\it proper}, if $f^{-1}(\partial B^d)=\partial M$.